Campagnolo Frequently Asked Questions and Knowledgebase

 Q: Can I mix Campagnolo and "Brand X" components - will it work?

 A: Whilst there are many occasions when a variety of vendors will mix Campagnolo and other manufacturer's parts, Campagnolo are quite specific in their advice that all Campagnolo parts are designed to work as an integrated system.
+Very specific exceptions are sometimes made for large producers of bicycles but in these cases the warranty term is modified.
 Mixing other manufacturer's components may void warranty and will (almost) certainly lead to a degradation in performance.
 We can't advise on the mixing of other manufacturer's parts with Campagnolo components.
 All the information that we offer has to fall withing Campanolo's technical specification and published advice.

 Campagnolo specifically advise against the use of non-circular chainrings of any type (ie Rotor Q rings or Osymmetric rings) with Campagnolo front derailleurs - front shift function will always be impaired and there may be knock-on damage effects on the front derailler and in some cases the left-hand shifter.

 Q: What are the compatibilities between 2009-14 mechanical systems and their 2015 counterparts?

 A: 2015 Front and Rear derailleurs and shift levers, ErgoPower or bar-end must be used in conjunction with each other.
 There is no compatibility between 2009-14 shifters and 2015 or later derailleurs.

 For full function, 2015 gear shift systems should be used with 2015 crank sets as the spider and chainrings are designed to be much stiffer, facilitating a better upshift in combination with the redesigned 2015 FD cage and actuation.